chelseaparlett/CPSC230ParlettPelleriti/Assignments/Week 8/HW6.md

 Write some code  to store the name and price of items in a drug  store.
 Ask the user the name of the  item, and then the price, and store it in a dictonary.
 Keep asking them until  they type in "stop" for the name of an item.

 # HIGHEST.py
-Write code to print out the 4 key:value pairs that have the largest **Value**
+Write code that prints out the 4 largest **Values** from any dictionary (Assume dictionary has at least 4 entries).